-In 2020, the Company granted 205,666 restricted stock units with a grant date fair value of \$12.27.
+In 2020, the Company began granting restricted stock units out of the 2019 EIP.
 Restricted stock units granted out of the 2019 EIP represent the right to receive one share of Company stock upon vesting and vest in equal annual installments on the first four anniversaries of the date of the grant.
 Nonvested restricted stock units have no voting or dividend rights and are not considered outstanding until vesting.